 Dr. Christensen realized even more the importance of prioritizing his long-term values when he was diagnosed with cancer later in life.
 “I’ve concluded that the metric by which God will assess my life isn’t dollars but the individual people whose lives I’ve touched,” he wrote.

-And when seek ways to serve others, we will naturally invest in our personal relationships with Christ, too.
+And when we seek ways to serve others, we will naturally invest in our personal relationships with Christ, too.

 The Joy of Choosing Christ